Jeera Aloo Recipe: Dhaba-Style Ghee-Roasted Potatoes

 - Add turmeric, red chili powder, salt, and roasted cumin powder.

-- Toss gently to coat every potato cube evenly with spices and ghee.
-Cook for 2 minutes.
+- Toss gently to coat every cube.
+Cook 2 minutes.

 Step 5: The Tangy Finish